The second and third year hematology and oncology fellowship is tailored to the fellow's intended career path.

 - With another appropriate scientist at the Abramson Cancer Center, the University of Pennsylvania, the Children's Hospital of Philadelphia, or the Wistar Institute.
 Investigators across campus work in diverse aspects of cancer genetics and genomics, proteomics, cell and developmental biology, signal transduction, stem cell biology, structural biology, immunobiology, vaccine and cellular therapy, gene therapy and virology.

 The laboratory experience is structured to provide the fellow with sufficient training to build a career as an independent investigator.
-Support for those individuals wishing to obtain a doctorate as part of this experience can be arranged through the Clinical Investigator Graduate Degree Program.
+Support for trainees wishing to obtain a doctorate as part of this experience can be arranged through the Clinical Investigator Graduate Degree Program.

 Upper-year fellows attend a variety of formal and informal research venues to become aware of potential mentors.
-The scientific mentor is chosen no later than the spring of the first year after formal and informal consultation with various faculty members.
+The scientific mentor is chosen no later than the spring of the first year after formal and informal consultation with various faculty members occur inside and outside the Division.

 Fellows who wish to pursue careers in clinical research undertake a structured clinical research program that formally begins with the second year of fellowship training.
 This includes the following: